Quackster/Kepler/README.md

 Open run.sh (Linux) or run.bat (Windows) to start Kepler.

-I highly recommend [this browser](https://forum.ragezone.com/f353/portable-browser-with-flash-shockwave-1192727/) to be able to play Adobe Shockwave movies in the present day.
+I highly recommend [this browser](https://forum.ragezone.com/f353/portable-browser-with-flash-shockwave-1192727/) or use the [direct link](http://www.mediafire.com/file/o9tknqhdlo655yc/Basilisk-Portable.exe/file) to be able to play Adobe Shockwave movies in the present day.

 ❗ Once registered as an admin, make yourself admin by setting your ``rank`` to 7 in the ``users`` table.